Arman2409/pointscape/README.md

 ### Actions with points in XY coordinate system
 * <b id="distance">```diff - distance(point1, point2)```</b>

-   Returns the distance beetween two points.
+   Returns the distance beetween two points, each point is an object with x and y properties.

-* <p style="color: #3498db; font-size: 18px;" id="area">area(points)</p>
+* <b id="area">area(points)</b>

    Returns the area enclosed by the given points.
    Takes an array of points as argument, where each point is an object with x and y properties.

 * <b id="collision">collision(point1, point2, collisionDistance, [callback])</b>

    Returns a boolean indicating if the two points are closer than the given distance.

 * <b id="collisioninarray">collisionInArray(point, radius, points, [callback])</b>

    Returns the point that is closer than the radius to the given point, or false if there's no collision.

 * <b id="positionincircle">positionInCircle(point, radius, angleInRadians)</b>

-    Returns the XY coordinates for the current point in the circle, given its center point, radius, and angle.
+    Returns the x and y coordinates for the current point in the circle, given its center point, radius, and angle.

 * <b id="angle">angle(point1, point2)</b>

    Returns the angle formed by the connection of two points.

 * <b id="middle">middle(point1, point2)</b>

    Returns the midpoint between two points.

 * <b id="nearest">nearest(point, points)</b>

    Returns the nearest point to the given point from the array.

 * <b id="perimeter">perimeter(points)</b>

    Returns the perimeter of the figure formed by the given points.